raghuugare/raghuugare.bkup/_posts/2014-12-14-fontification.markdown

 As they say, Edge Web fonts is _'a library of fonts for your website'_ brought to us with contributions from Adobe, Google & many font-designers all over the world!

-**"Perfect!"**, I exclaimed, as I set about exploring the various permutations of fonts I could choose from the _delectable menu_ of over 500 fonts which were neatly classified as being _Serif, Slab Serif, Sans Serif, Monospace, Decorative_, etc.
+**"Perfect!"**, I exclaimed, as I set about exploring the various permutations of fonts I could choose from the _delectable menu_[^4] of over 500 fonts which were neatly classified as being _Serif, Slab Serif, Sans Serif, Monospace, Decorative_, etc.

+[^4]:> &#10077; I can't go to a restaurant and order food because I keep looking at the fonts on the menu.
+Five minutes later I realize that it's also talking about food. &#10078; -- [Donald Knuth][link_Don_Knuth], _"All Questions Answered"_

 ## Finally . . .